 - UNSW International Scholarships

-In addition to these scholarships, there are other different types of scholarships available in Australia.
-Those scholarships are provided by private colleges, private and public sector organizations.
+In addition to these scholarships, other different types of scholarships are available in Australia.
+Private colleges and private and public sector organizations provide those scholarships.

 Weather in Australia

-Australia is known for the sweltering hot weather in general.
+Australia is known for its sweltering hot weather in general.
 However, it varies very differently across all eight states and territories, and you can expect very breezy and sunny weather.

 There are four main seasons.